A Letter from Ms. Lana

 Hannah is a 2019 graduate of the University of Virginia with a degree in English Literature and Global Studies.
 In college, she learned German and Arabic, spending a summer working in Amman at a sports camp for refugee girls.
 Before coming to PBS, she worked with incarcerated adults in Charlottesville, Virginia, helping them earn their GED.
 When she’s not teaching English, Hannah can be found running, reading, or watching rugby.

 Head of Science

 Caitlin is a graduate of the University of Hawaii with a dual degree in medical anthropology and women's studies.
-Though originally from Los Angeles, Caitlin worked at a clinic in Thika, Kenya before joining the staff at Pioneers.
-This is her fourth school year teaching science.
-Caitlin has three cats whom she dotes on in her spare time.
+Though originally from Los Angeles, Caitlin worked at a clinic in Thika, Kenya before joining the staff at Pioneers in January of 2015.

 Precalculus and Calculus